-On August 27, 2020, extreme winds from Category 4 Hurricane Laura caused severe damage to buildings storing chemical formulations comprised primarily of trichloroisocyanuric acid (TCCA) at the Bio-Lab, Inc. Lake Charles (Bio-Lab) facility in Westlake, Louisiana, located in the southwestern area of the state.
-TCCA-based formulations are chlorinating agents often used as a sanitizer to kill algae and bacteria in large volumes of water, predominantly swimming pools and hot tubs, and sold in tablet, stick, and granular forms.
-In large bodies of water, the TCCA formulation is soluble and breaks down slowly, releasing available chlorine in the water to sanitize contaminants.
-When a TCCA-based formulation instead comes in contact with or is wetted/moistened by a small amount of water and does not dissolve, it can experience a chemical reaction, generating heat and causing the decomposition of the chemical, which in turn produces toxic chlorine gas and can produce explosive nitrogen trichloride.
-After the buildings at the Bio-Lab facility were damaged by Hurricane Laura winds, rainwater contacted the TCCA-based formulation stored inside, initiating a chemical reaction and subsequent decomposition of the chemical.
+On August 27, 2020, extreme winds from Category 4 Hurricane Laura caused severe damage to buildings storing trichloroisocyanuric acid (TCCA) at the Bio-Lab, Inc. Lake Charles (Bio-Lab) facility in Westlake, Louisiana, located in the southwestern area of the state.
+TCCA is a chlorinating agent often used as a sanitizer to kill algae and bacteria in large volumes of water, predominantly swimming pools and hot tubs, and sold in tablet, stick, and granular forms.
+In large bodies of water, the TCCA is soluble and breaks down slowly, releasing chlorine in the water to sanitize contaminants.
+When TCCA instead comes in contact with or is wetted/moistened by a small amount of water and does not dissolve, it can experience a chemical reaction, generating heat and causing the decomposition of the chemical, which in turn produces toxic chlorine gas and can produce explosive nitrogen trichloride.
+After the buildings at the Bio-Lab facility were damaged by Hurricane Laura winds, rainwater contacted the TCCA stored inside, initiating a chemical reaction and subsequent decomposition of the TCCA.
 The heat produced from the reaction and decomposition initiated a fire, and the decomposition released a large plume of hazardous gases, including toxic chlorine, into the air.
 The plume of hazardous gases crossed the facility boundary and could be seen over a large portion of the nearby community.

-The TCCA-based formulation decomposition and fire destroyed a production building at the Bio-Lab facility and damaged additional structures.
+The TCCA decomposition and fire destroyed a production building at the Bio-Lab facility and damaged additional structures.
 In addition, as a result of the incident, a portion of the nearby Interstate 10 was closed for over 28 hours, and the Calcasieu Parish Office of Homeland Security and Emergency Preparedness issued a shelter-in-place order due to the release of the hazardous gases.
 Following the incident, approximately \$250 million was invested in redesigning and completely reconstructing the damaged Bio-Lab facility.
 The Bio-Lab facility resumed its production operations around March 2023.
 There were no reported injuries from this event.